-The NES refreshed Strategic Framework for 2014-19 focusses on a "quality education for a healthier Scotland" delivering an "education that enables excellence in health and care for the people of Scotland".
+The NES Strategy for 2019-24 focusses on a "a skilled and sustainable workforce for a healthier Scotland" by "enabling excellence in health and care through education, workforce development and support."
 Procurement is only one tool, albeit an important one, in achieving NES's strategic plan objectives.